LukasOfLockless/LukasOfLockless/README.md

 - 👋 I’m @LukasOfLockless
 - 👀 I’m interested in juicy games and clarity of exposition
-- 🌱 I’m currently learning basic principles of UI UX design and training in css
+- 🌱 I’m doing a data analytics course atm, just got a certification of UI UX design principles.
 - 💞️ I’m looking to have weekend gamejam with a team that uses Unreal game engine
-- 📫 there's got to be a way to reach me through github

 <!---
 LukasOfLockless/LukasOfLockless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.